Sashmika11/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the alphabet, in lowercase, followed by a new line.
+ this program prints putchars followed by a new line